preetmish086/Assignments_C_1stSem/README.md

-Simplified linear version of the code for reference and to ensure better readability:
+Simplified linear version of the donut.c code for reference and to ensure better readability:

 	#include <stdio.h>
 	#include <string.h>